2014 Dublin City Council election

-A Dublin City Council election was held in Ireland on 23 May 2014 as part of that year's local elections.
-Sixty-three councillors were elected for a five-year term of office from nine local electoral areas by proportional representation with a single transferable vote.
+An election to all 63 seats on Dublin City Council was held on 23 May 2014 as part of the 2014 Irish local elections.
+The city of Dublin was divided into nine local electoral areas to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).

+Overview

-Dublin City Council was expanded to 63 seats for the 2014 elections.
-Sinn Féin won 16 seats, a gain of 7 seats, to emerge as the largest party and at least 1 seat in every LEA except Rathgar-Rathmines.
+Under the Local Government Reform Act 2014, Dublin City Council was expanded from 52 to 63 seats.
+Sinn Féin won 16 seats, a gain of 7 seats, to emerge as the largest party and at least 1 seat in every LEA except Rathgar–Rathmines.
 Fianna Fáil won 9 seats, a gain of 3 seats in total.
 The party won 2 seats in Clontarf and 1 seat in every LEA except the North-Inner City.
 Fine Gael lost 4 seats to return with 8 seats overall.
-The party won 2 seats in Pembroke-Southdock and Rathgar-Rathmines but found itself without representation in Ballyfermot-Drimnagh, Cabra-Finglas and Crumlin-Kimmage.
-The Labour Party had a terrible election losing 11 seats in all, including their outgoing Lord Mayor, Oisin Quinn, to return with just 8 councillors in all.
+The party won 2 seats in Pembroke–South Dock and Rathgar–Rathmines but found itself without representation in Ballyfermot–Drimnagh, Cabra–Finglas and Crumlin–Kimmage.
+The Labour Party lost 11 seats in all, including the outgoing Lord Mayor of Dublin, Oisín Quinn, to return with just 8 councillors in all.
 People Before Profit gained 3 seats to return with 5 seats in all and the Green Party made a return to the council with 3 seats.
 The United Left and the Anti-Austerity Alliance both returned 1 seat while Independents doubled their numbers to 12 seats.